North: Zones 1, 5, 6

 •Rake up debris and leaves from winter.

 •Growing season starts.
 Mow grass 3 inches high.
-Leave clippings on lawn.
+Leave clippings on lawn (optional).

 •Apply first dose of fertilizer.
-(Step #1 Slow Release Fertilzer with Pre-Emergent crabgrass control)
+(Step #1 Slow Release Fertilzer with Pre-Emergent weed control)

-•Treat for crabgrass with pre-emergent herbicide or eco-friendly corn gluten.
+•Treat for weeds/crabgrass with pre-emergent herbicide or eco-friendly corn gluten.

 May - June

-•Pull or spot-treat dandelions or treat whole lawn with post-emergent weed control.
-(ONLY if you have a yard FULL of weeds: Step #2 Slow Release Fertilizer with Lock-Up Weed Killer)
+•Spot-treat dandelions or treat whole lawn with post-emergent weed control ONLY if you have a yard FULL of weeds (Step #2 Slow Release Fertilizer with Lock-Up Weed Killer)

-•Fertilize six to eight weeks after first dose.
+•Fertilize six to eight weeks after Step #1 fertilizer.
 (Step #3 Slow ReleaseFertilizer with Pre-Emergent crabgrass control)

 •Water if rainfall is below 1 inch a week.

-•Treat for grubs using beneficial nematodes.
+•Treat for grubs using beneficial nematodes or grub control.
 (Step #4 Slow Release Fertilizer with 2-way Insecticide for surface insects AND systemic grub control)

 •Dethatch and aerate with core aerator when rains resume and ground softens.

 •Fertilize and seed.
-(Step #5 Core Aerate, Over-Seed, Starter Fertiizer, and Lime if needed)
+(Step #5 Core Aerate, Over-Seed, Starter Fertiizer, and Lime)

 •Fertilize six to eight weeks after last feeding.
 (Step #6 Winterizer Fertilizer)